shreystechtips/pythonbytes/projects/sudoku/README.md

 **58267**
 ```

-or -- after connecting everything into one line -- this line of Python code assigns a string to a
+And now -- after connecting everything into one line -- the following line of Python code assigns an
-variable called ```puzzle```:
+81-character string (our puzzle above) to a string variable called ```puzzle```:

 ```
 puzzle = '**86324***4*****1*5**9*4**68*******56*******41*7***9*24**751**3*6*****2***58267**'
 ```

 I use the asterisk character **\*** to indicate an empty cell.

-Suppose we convert a string like the one shown above to a list (since we can modify Python
+Now let us convert this string version of the puzzle to a list (since we can modify Python
-lists).
-How do we do that?
+lists easily).
+How?
 It is not too hard.
 Python has a very simple way:

 ```
 p = list(puzzle)
 ```

-Now if we print the variable ```p``` we will find that it is a list:
+Now if we print the variable ```p``` we find it is a list:

 ```